anonymous-editor/BRMM/README.md

   Instructions to install things via `pip` can be found [here](https://pip.pypa.io/en/stable/installation/)

-  Once you're done with everything, you should be able to simplt
+  Once you're done with everything, you should be able to simply open the python script and run the application normally.

-## Possible Improvements:
-- Add content wrapping so the app fits more window sizes.
-- Add light mode support.
-- Improve loading times.
-- Improve HiDPI support.
-- Improve GUI rendering.